What you should know about Aromatization and Aromatase Inhibitors

 The Use of Aromatase Inhibitors

 There are three common types of chemicals used to inhibit and/or decrease the body’s production of aromatase: anastrozole, exemestane, letrozole.
-Each of these drugs have different degrees of efficacy in helping to ameliorate specific symptoms, and should be used under a physician’s direction.
+Each of these drugs has different degrees of efficacy in helping to ameliorate specific symptoms and should be used under a physician’s direction.

-Men who experience problems from estrogen dominance have been using aromatase inhibitors to reduce some of the side effects, including fatigue, reduced sexual function, water retention and depression.
+Men who experience problems from estrogen dominance have been using aromatase inhibitors to reduce some of the side effects, including fatigue, reduced sexual function, water retention, and depression.
 In some cases, men have been successfully treated with aromatase inhibitors for gynecomastia, which is a condition that causes enlarged and sensitive male breasts.
-Body builders use aromatase inhibitors to alleviate symptoms of excess body fat and increases in breast size caused by the misdirected use of anabolic steroids.
-In some cases the use of a small dosage of a mild AI is necessary with Testosterone Replacement Therapy treatment.
+Bodybuilders use aromatase inhibitors to alleviate symptoms of excess body fat and increases in breast size caused by the misdirected use of anabolic steroids.
+In some cases, the use of a small dosage of a mild AI is necessary for Testosterone Replacement Therapy treatment.